openstack-k8s-operators/os-diff/README.md

-This tool collects OpenStack/OpenShift service configurations, compares configuration files, makes a diff and creates a report to the user in order to provide informations and warnings after a migration from OpenStack to OpenStack on OpenShift migration.
+This tool collects OpenStack/OpenShift service configurations, compares configuration files, makes a diff and creates a report to the user in order to provide information and warnings after a migration from OpenStack to OpenStack on OpenShift migration.

 ### Usage

 #### Pull configuration step

-Before running the Pull command you need to configure the ssh access to your environements (OpenStack and OCP).
+Before running the Pull command you need to configure the SSH access to your environments (OpenStack and OCP).
 Edit os-diff.cfg and/or the ssh.config provided with this project and make sure you can ssh on your hosts without password or host key verification, with the command: